Tag Archives: Jessica Chastain

 Still, they share their existence as unique beings who are outcasts because they don’t fit in with the status quo.
 It will be interesting to see how the X-Men handle their rogue mutant – Dark Phoenix.

 The most recent poster shows all the characters in the movie.
-The imagery indicates the influence Dark Phoenix has on all other them.
+The imagery indicates the influence Dark Phoenix has on all of them.
 She is a true anti-hero.

 It looks like she’s turned into a bad girl.
 The trailer explains how it happens and when it happens.
 The X-men want to kill her, so they can protect themselves and society.
 The special effects (CGI) looks pretty good, showing us all that is happening.
 It appears the Dark Phoenix is in a chaotic world all her own.

 The next featurette shows us the history of the X-Men, though some are women.
-We learn the Dark Phoenix is a huge battle for them and the outcome is what we all want to know.
+We learn that the Dark Phoenix is a huge battle for them, and the outcome is what we all want to know.

 “The Zookeeper’s Wife” Trailer and Clips